james-knott-iw/spring-boot-psql-in-docker/README.md

 - `Password` is the `POSTGRES_PASSWORD` defined in the [db](#db) service.
 - Then click save and you should see the `db` server under `Servers` in the `Object Explorer`.

-Now if you look at `Databases`, you will see `compose-postgres` this is the Postgres database holding the Person and Pet tables for our Spring Boot API.
+Now if you look at `Databases`, you will see `compose-postgres` this is the Postgres database holding the `Person` and `Pet` tables for our Spring Boot API.
+Here you can explore the Postgres database and manage it using the admin UI.